delputnam/parser/README.md

 	fmt.Printf("myType: %v\n", data)
 }

-// MyHandler decodes my-type input into a go map[string]interface{}
+// MyHandler decodes "myType" input into a go map[string]interface{}
-// my-type is just a list of keys and values separated by a tilde (~)
+// "myType" is just a list of keys and values separated by a tilde (~)
-// Warning: This function is just to demonstrate how to add your own
-// parser handler and should not be used for anything else...ever.
-// There is no error checking and it probably won't be useful for
-// almost anything...ever.
-func MyHandler(input string) (map[string]interface{}, error) {
+// This is only to demonstrate the use of p.Handle().
+Don't use this code. func MyHandler(input string) (map[string]interface{}, error) {
 	out := make(map[string]interface{})